aquapha/lua-vBuilder-fivem/readme.md

 ## Contribution

 Issues and PR's are accepted and encouraged, this was only a small module that I created to safely mutate data in the database without breaking changes and if more custom functionality is needed, please create a PR for it.
+I will personally also occasionally update this module with more features and improvements.